dugsq/xenograte-xct/README.md

 #### in Xenograte, we call an orchestration of the worker processes a XenoFlow

-A XenoFlow is just a YAML file that defined the way a message flows between Xenodes.
+A XenoFlow is just a YAML file that defines the way a message flows between Xenodes.

 In this XenoFlow, Xenode `n1` has one child `n2`, and `n2` has no child.